Huey Pierce Long, Jr.

 Long surrounded himself with bodyguards and was known for dictating orders to his legislature with implied threats.
 When he made his Senate bid, he illegally fired the elected lieutenant governor and replaced him with one of his own yes men.

 Once in the Senate, he developed his famous Share the Wealth program and coined the phrase: "every man a king."
-Much of the country was still licking its depression era wounds and the program Long outlined made him a smashing success.
-He had the Presidency in mind and polls taken during this time showed that he had millions of supporters.
-Huey even published an autobiography called Everyman a King to bolster the idea that he was just a regular guy to the American people.
+Much of the country was still licking its Depression-era wounds and the program Long outlined made him a smashing success.
+He had the presidency in mind and polls taken during this time showed that he had millions of supporters.
+Huey even published an autobiography called Every Man a King to bolster the idea that he was just a regular guy to the American people.

 Unfortunately for Long, his dreams of the White House would end in 1935 when he was murdered by the son-in-law of a judge he had vilified in the press.